Force Majeure (Millennium): Plot

 At a waterfall, another girl commits suicide by drowning.
 The girl, Carlin, looks identical to Lauren.
 Andrews performs an autopsy on Carlin as well, finding the same astrological symbol.
-It also becomes clear that the two girls are related—identical twins, born seven years apart.
-The girls are clones, produced using a technique similar to that used to create identical cattle.
-Black believes that this is connected to Hoffman's Earth Changes theory, that someone is breeding offspring destined to survive May 5, 2000.
+The two girls are revealed to be clones, produced using a technique similar to that used to create identical cattle.
+Black believes that this is connected to Hoffman's theories, that someone is breeding offspring destined to survive the predicted cataclysm on May 5, 2000.

-Hoffman provides the Group with information leading them to Pocatello, Idaho, where a group of even more cloned girls is found living in a commune.
-The police fear that a cult-involved suicide may be being planned, and they take the girls into protective custody.
-The girls are taken onto a bus as Black speaks to their biological father, a preacher confined to a negative pressure ventilator (Morgan Woodward).
-The man reveals to Black that he attempted to create a caste of pure and innocent people who could repopulate society benevolently after the cataclysm.
+Hoffman provides the Group with information leading them to Pocatello, Idaho, where a group of more cloned girls is found living in a commune.
+The police fear that a cult-involved suicide is being planned and take the girls into protective custody.
+Black speaks to their biological father, a preacher confined to a negative pressure ventilator (Morgan Woodward).
+He reveals to Black that he attempted to create a caste of pure and innocent people who could repopulate society benevolently after the cataclysm.
 He contacted some of the girls to let them know he would die before the apocalyptic date, and they committed suicide shortly afterwards.
 That night, a power cut stops the man's ventilator, killing him.

-When Black leaves to meet with the girls in custody, he finds that the bus driver was another of the man in the ventilator's offspring, and has escaped with the clones; Hoffman has also disappeared.
-Black realizes that the building they found the girls in is located in an area of extreme geological stability, and is built on shock absorbing foundations—Black does not know where the cult has escaped to, but he does know where they will be on May 5, 2000.
+When Black leaves to meet with the girls in custody, he finds that the bus driver was another of the cult leader's offspring and has escaped with the clones; Hoffman has also disappeared.
+Black realizes that the building they found the girls in is located in an area of extreme geological stability and is built on shock absorbing foundations—Black does not know where the cult has escaped to, but he does know where they will be on May 5, 2000.